-- Move to the side ratchets attached to each leg of one rafter.
+- 1. Move to the side ratchets attached to each leg of one rafter on the inside of the rafter.
 Begin at an inside rafter near the center of the frame. - 2.
 With an assistant at one side ratchet and someone at the other side ratchet on the same rafter, tighten the ratchets to secure the cover.